 How To Prevent and Treat Razor Bumps

 If you shave regularly, you know the importance of following a pre and post-care routine.
 But, that doesn’t mean you always do them.
-You might be in a hurry, or not paying attention to the products you are using, or simply pressing too hard with your razor.
+You might be in a hurry, or not paying attention to the products you are using, using a pesky electric razor, or simply pressing too hard with your razor.
 No matter the reason, the results will be the same — razor bumps.

 These red, inflamed, painful bumps can most commonly be found on the legs, neck, cheeks, and bikini line.
 They happen when the recently cut hair curls back on itself and becomes an ingrown hair.
 Not to be confused with razor burn, which is a skin irritation caused by the blade of the razor scraping across the skin.

 So, other than swearing off razors, what can be done?
 Fortunately, you don’t have to quit shaving to avoid these bothersome bumps.
-Instead, there are a few simple tricks to help you tackle razor bumps.
+Instead, there are a few simple tricks to incorporate into your skincare routine to help you tackle razor bumps.
 Added bonus: They also work on razor burn.
 Keep reading to learn more.

 Dry shaving — that is, shaving without any sort of buffer between your skin and the blades — is one of the main culprits of razor burn.
 If the razor presses directly on the skin, rather than over top of it, your skin is subjected to the cutting action on its surface.
 Be sure your skin is wet to help minimize that scraping.
 Even better?
 Shave after your shower.
 The hot water softens both your skin and your hair, making it easier for the blades to cut the hair without damaging the skin.